fuzzygroup/wayfarer/howto/CAPYBARA.md

-# Using Selenium
+# Using Capybara
-Wayfarer supports Selenium drivers.
+When using Selenium, Wayfarer supports Selenium drivers.
 You can execute JavaScript, take screenshots, interact with the page, and so on.
 For an exhaustive list, see [the official API documentation](http://www.rubydoc.info/gems/selenium-webdriver/0.0.28/Selenium/WebDriver/Driver).

 See [examples/selenium.rb](../examples/selenium.rb).
 ## Setup